-1- Years from beginning of the activity till 2014
+1- Years from beginning of the activity till 2016

-Inspection and payment of corporate tax has been done from the beginning of the activity till 31 December 2014 except the following:
+Inspection and payment of Income tax and independent containers has been done from the beginning of the activity till 31 December 2016 except the following:

-- For years 1991/1992 the bank have paid tax differences amounts and raised lawsuit and there was preliminary adjudication in favor of the tax authority objected to this adjudication and the case is still pending before the courts. - For years 2011, 2012 is being finalized. - For years 2015, 2016 have been finalized. - For years 2017, 2018 have been requested for inspection and the documents will be prepared.
+- For years 1991/1992 the bank has paid tax differences amounts and raised lawsuit and there was preliminary adjudication in favor of the tax authority objected to this adjudication and the case is still pending before the courts.

+- For years 2017, 2018 have been requested for inspection and the documents delivered to tax authority.